 SDR Metrics That Will Make Your Team Successful

-Tracking the right SDR metrics tells you if your reps are performing to the best of their abilities.
-SDR metrics can also help you quantify the contribution of your sales development team to the overall sales process.
-This starts with a qualitative look at the data from your outreach.
+Tracking the right SDR metrics will give you insights as to whether your reps are performing to the best of their abilities.
+These same SDR metrics can also help with quantifying the contributions of your sales development team to the overall sales process.
+This all starts with a qualitative assessment of the data from your outreach.

-Don’t just look at how much and how often.
-In order to see your team succeed, focus on the quality of your SDR efforts and how to improve.
+If you want to see your team succeed, you should focus especially on the quality of your SDR efforts and how to improve – don’t just look at how much and how often.

-Below are some of the main metrics we look at to measure how well our team functions at setting appointments, qualifying leads for sales, and growing the pipeline.
+Below, we’ve compiled some of the main metrics we look at here at EBQ to measure how well our team can set appointments, qualify leads for sales, and grow the pipeline.

 Download the SDR Metrics E-Book